rpt26-fec-pathfinder/tim-review-service/README.md

 > This review service repo is a part of a larger service oriented architecture.
 Several services own their own data and can only be accessed by the proxy server.
 Users connections to individual services are routed through the proxy server.

->This particular service is the review service and holds all data related to user reviews.
+>This service manages all data related to user reviews.
 A relational database is used to hold a reviews table and a users table.
 A new setup will require seeding a database wtih mock data.
 A schema.sql file is provided along with a db filling script that can be ran with node.

 >The react code will require webpack bundling for local development and Grunt for automatic depoyment to an AWS S3 bucket

->Docker is used for deoployment of the Express App and MySQL db
+>Docker is used for deoployment of the Express App and MySQL db to an AWS EC2 instance

 ## Table of Contents